-*Think about it this way: you get a puppy.
+** Think about it this way: you get a puppy.
 You enroll with the puppy in obedience training to make sure they have good little puppy manners.
 The puppy learns that you're a helper and they look to you for guidance.
 Together, you work hard and they graduate from training.
 And overnight you stop reinforcing the training.
-You stop calling the cues, gently correcting bad manners, and perhaps finding additional training.
+You stop calling the cues, stop gently correcting bad manners, or don't pursue additional training.
 You expect the puppy to have it, but they fall apart.
 They still needed your help and guidance.
 The failure of their manners isn't theirs; it's yours.
 You gave up on them at a critical developmental period.

 At its core, Dr. Sims offered a casual-but-huge takeaway about mitigating uncertainties at decision points: choose you.
 Yes, assess the benefits and the risks, the costs and consequences, but honor yourself.
 Those two simple words have stuck with me for seven months, at the front of my mind and on the tip of my tongue.

 Of course I choose me, don't I?
 Sure.
 Yes.
 Mostly.
 Often.
 The more I thought about choosing myself, the more my certainty about actually doing it faltered:

 A second list, choosing-for-me, bubbled up radiant moments when I let go of what I thought or imagined were exterior expectations and said yes to my instincts, my needs and my wants:

 I spend gads of time with clients unpacking why they can't or shouldn't do things.